mschuchard/puppet-check/README.md

 - **rspec-puppet**: install this if you want to use Puppet Check to execute the spec tests for your Puppet files during `rake`.
 - **beaker**: install this if you want to use Puppet Check to execute the acceptance tests during `rake`.
 - **git**: install this if you want to use Puppet Check to download external module dependencies with `git` commands during RSpec Puppet testing.
+- **mercurial**: install this if you want to use Puppet Check to download external module dependencies with `hg` commands during RSpec Puppet testing.

 ## Contributing
 Code should pass all spec tests.
 New features should involve new spec tests.
 Adherence to Rubocop and Reek is expected where not overly onerous or where the check is of dubious cost/benefit.